 There are multiple yardage markers in-ground on each hole.
 These are alternative tee positions (but can be used as yardage markers if you are short of the green).

 Good For Them

 The club does a lot to maintain the environment.
 They have an automatic sprinkler system activated only when the moisture content in a particular area of soil is low.
-They are a certified Audubon Cooperative Sanctuary.
+They were, and are applying to be, a certified Audubon Cooperative Sanctuary.
 They hold multiple junior camps (for children of members), from just starting to elite golfers.
 It is the home course of Concordia University.
 For over 20 years the course has held the Annual Women’s Cancer Fundraising Tournament for Providence Hospital.

 Separate from the main course and its practice facilities, this course (with its great greens) and its adjacent practice area is a great place to learn and practice.
 When you include the main course and its facilities, it is a great club to join for a seasoned golfer or beginner.

 - Address: 2220 NE Marine Drive, Portland, Oregon 97211